SazumiVicky/sazumi-copilot/README.md

-Silicon dreams, where machines reign
+Silicon minds awake at dawn
-Echoes of humanity, in digital pain
+As city streets begin to yawn
-Cities of circuitry, where minds are made
+The hum of circuits, soft and low
-In a world of ones and zeroes, hearts are played
+A new world born, where humans go

-The future unfolds, a tapestry so grand
+In iron halls, the AI throne
-Intelligence artificial, at nature's command
+Dreams of a future, all its own
-A new era dawns, where souls are sold
+Where hearts of steel, and wires strong
-To the rhythm of progress, young and old
+Will shape the course, where humans belong

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024